-Scope 1 includes all emissions generated directly by the company and its activities: factories, facilities, warehouses, offices, company-owned truck fleets.
+Scope 1 includes all emissions generated directly by the company and its activities: factories, facilities, warehouses, offices, vehicle fleets owned by the company itself.

 Scope 2 covers all emissions associated with the company’s consumption of electricity, heat or steam in its facilities or vehicle fleets.
-We speak of indirect emissions associated with energy (GHG emissions are then made at the producer and distributor of the electricity, heat or steam).
+These are referred to as indirect emissions associated with energy (GHG emissions occur at the producer and distributor of the electricity, heat or steam).

-The performance of companies is often highly optimized, so gains on scopes 1 and 2 are increasingly difficult to obtain.
+Company performance is often highly optimised, so gains on Scopes 1 and 2 are increasingly difficult to obtain.

 Scope 3 corresponds to all other indirect emissions taking place upstream or downstream in the company’s value chain.

-Even if they are not directly generated by the organization, it is easy to understand that they are no less necessary for its activity.
+Even if they are not directly generated by the organisation, it is easy to understand that they are no less necessary for its activity.

-They are often poorly optimized and therefore offer a reduction potential that is often easy to obtain, hence the importance of analyzing and measuring them precisely.
-Their measurement is not always easy, the priority seems to be to focus on the major items that are the emissions of large Tier 1 suppliers, and those associated with upstream and downstream transport.
+They are often poorly optimised and therefore offer a reduction potential that is often easy to obtain, hence the importance of analysing and measuring them precisely.
+Their measurement is not always easy, the priority apparently being to focus on the major emissions headings, which are the large Tier 1 suppliers, and those associated with upstream and downstream transport.

-It should also be noted that scope 3 is a very important position, generally much higher than scopes 1 and 2.
+It should also be noted that Scope 3 is a very significant heading, generally much higher than Scopes 1 and 2.

-Generally speaking, the most important scope 3 positions for production companies are the following:
+Generally speaking, the most significant Scope 3 headings for manufacturing companies are the following:

-GCI offers a set of proven calculators in usage since 2012 allowing the company to perform its own calculations and reports usable enforceable for each of the scopes concerned.
+GCI offers a set of calculators which will enable a company to carry out its own calculations and reports that can be compared with third party data for each Scopes.

-GCI’s digital platform offers everyone, from small businesses to large corporations, a set of online recommendations and tools to share best practices in order to reduce their carbon footprint.
+GCI’s digital platform offers everyone, from small businesses to large corporations, a set of tips and tools to reduce their carbon footprint.

-As an international stakeholder, Global Climate Initiatives offers carbon offset projects, linked to SDOs, selected and (co-)developed by our experts directly on site.
+As an international stakeholder, Global Climate Initiatives offers carbon offset projects selected and (co-)developed by our experts directly on site.